 - Numerous homeowners are using bubblers.
 This increases the oxygen content of the lake which acts to reduce P content.

 The MLIA has been treating to control invasive milfoil for over ten years.
 The cost is reasonable when it is done regularly but becomes extremely expensive if it is allowed to get out of control.
 The improvements we are seeing in water quality have led to the return of native species of weeds which can also be annoying and can foul water craft drives.
 The native weeds tend to grow in mid to late season.
-Beginning this year, we will work with our contractor, Aquatic Nuisance, to perform a mid-season assessment and a tailored spray application in early August.
+We have added a mid-season assessment and a tailored spray application in early August.